 With the help of a girl who was attending, I showed them the effects caused by the wrists when they are straight and the thumbs pushing out (tension) and the opposite when the wrists are bent and the thumbs curved inward (release of tension).

 I emphasized the importance of focusing on the music and telling a story, rather than on themselves and the fear of making mistakes.
+When I asked someone to come on stage, not many, as it often happens, were enthusiastic about playing in front of others. |

-I also gave participants them some tips on how to eliminate stage fright by finding situations to play where they were allowed to make mistakes, to acquire confidence.
+However, I had an exceptional volunteer, Maestro Michael Kugel, who kindly contributed to the workshop in a light-hearted way.
+I also gave the participants some tips on how to eliminate stage fright by finding situations to play where they were allowed to make mistakes, to acquire confidence. |

 At the end, I briefly reminded them of the most important points: